piotrwitek/react-redux-typescript-guide/README.md

 # React & Redux in TypeScript - Static Typing Guide
-**_"This guide is about to teach you how to leverage [Type Inference](https://www.typescriptlang.org/docs/handbook/type-inference.html), [Generics](https://www.typescriptlang.org/docs/handbook/generics.html) and other [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) as much as possible to write the minimal amount of type annotations needed for your JavaScript code to be completely Type Safe"_** - this will make sure you get all the benefits of Static Typing and won't slow down your productivity by adding unnecessary typings.
+**_"This guide is about to teach you how to leverage [Type Inference](https://www.typescriptlang.org/docs/handbook/type-inference.html), [Generics](https://www.typescriptlang.org/docs/handbook/generics.html) and other [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) as much as possible to write the minimal amount of type annotations needed for your JavaScript code to be completely Type Safe"_** - this will make sure you get all the benefits of Static Typing and your productivity won't be slowed down by adding excess type annotations.

 > #### _Found it usefull?
 Want more updates?_ [**Give it a :star2:**](https://github.com/piotrwitek/react-redux-typescript-patterns/stargazers)